yuki-yano/smart-tmux-nav.nvim/README.md

 #### Option 1: Automatic Installation (Recommended)

 If you're using a plugin manager with the `build`/`do` option, the script will be installed automatically.
-Otherwise, you can run the install script manually:
+Otherwise, you can run the installation script manually:

 ```bash
 cd /path/to/smart-tmux-nav.vim
 ./install.sh
 ```

-The install script will:
+The installation script will:
 - Find or create a suitable directory in your PATH (~/.local/bin or ~/bin)
 - Copy the tmux script to that directory
 - Make it executable